RitahNabunje/FAIR_data_exercise/README.md

-## Here is a graphical presentation of the participants age distribution in the Student Alcohol Consumption Dataset.
+## A graphical presentation of the participants age distribution in the Student Alcohol Consumption Dataset.

 #### Data Source: Kaggle via <https://www.kaggle.com/uciml/student-alcohol-consumption>